ISAITB/docs-tdl/source/constructs/index.rst

 The **first approach**, defining a static ``if``, means that the step's condition is evaluated when the test case is loaded as opposed to a runtime evaluation when the step is executed.
 The result of this is the inclusion of either the step's ``then`` or ``else`` block in the test case without the ``if`` step's overall boundary.
-Using this feature is meaningful for ``if`` steps within :ref:`scriptlets<scriptlets>` as it allows their content to be dynamically adapted based on the needs of the given test case.
+Using this feature is meaningful for tests triggered via API call, or when ``if`` steps appear within :ref:`scriptlets<scriptlets>` as it allows their content to be dynamically adapted based on the needs of the given test case.
 For more details on this check :ref:`how scriptlets can dynamically define their steps <scriptlets_dynamic_steps>`.

 The **second approach**, using the ``hidden`` attribute, achieves a similar effect as the ``static`` flag but with the key difference